ThoneA/ThoneA/README.md

 ## Hi there, I'm Thone Anlaug Stordal Støa!👋
-Computer technology student at Universitetet i Bergen.
+Software Engineering student at the Universitetet of Bergen.

 Connect with me😄: